rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 ###### Getting notifications

-When you're subscribed to topics, and an event is triggered, the notifier will process the data and save so you can access it.
+When you're subscribed to topics, and an event is triggered, the notifier will process the data and save it, so that you can access it.

 ```shell
 GET Request: http://localhost:8080/getNotifications